epfl-ada/ada-2022-project-teamjose/README.md

     Scraped using RSelenium and Rvest

 # Methods
+*DATA*
 Step 1: Dataset Collection and Construction
 Step 2: Dataset Preprocessing and Organization
+*ANALYSIS*
 Step 3: General preliminary analysis
 Step 4: Defining the analysis questions regarding the Datastory
-Step 5: Perform the statistical analysis and regressions to answer the questions
+Step 5: Perform the statistical analysis and regressions to answer the questions (Difference-in-differences and Distance from normality)
+*VISUALIZATION/STORY-TELLING*
 Step 6: Find the best way to visualize and present the data
 Step 7: Github site building and Datastory redaction
 Step 8: Make everything nice and aesthetic